mobile app bar

 Tim Duncan and Dennis Rodman

-Antoine Walker faced several legendary big men throughout his 12-year NBA career.
-During an appearance on the Club 520 Podcast, the three-time All-Star was asked about the players he faced early in his career who made him realize he was no longer in college.
-When pondering his “Welcome to the NBA” moments, two names came to mind, Dennis Rodman and Tim Duncan.
+Antoine Walker faced several legendary big men in his 12-year NBA career.
+During an appearance on the Club 520 Podcast, the three-time All-Star was asked about the players he faced early in his career who gave him the reality check that he was not in college anymore.
+Pondering his ‘Welcome to the NBA’ moments, he named two greats Dennis Rodman and Tim Duncan.

-As for the defensive side of the ball, Walker pointed to Duncan as his biggest challenge, saying of the Big Fundamental,
+As for the defensive side of the ball, Walker pointed to Duncan as his biggest challenge.

-“I mean, footwork, big dude, got all the moves… [Duncan] ain’t gonna talk to you, he doing it and he ain’t giving you nothing back.”
+“I mean, footwork, big dude, got all the moves… [Duncan] ain’t gonna talk to you, he doing it and he ain’t giving you nothing back,” recalled Walker.

-The former Boston Celtic wasn’t exaggerating about his problems with Duncan, as the Hall of Famer won 16 of his 19 career matchups against Walker.
-While the two never met in the postseason, Timmy dominated the 2006 NBA Champion in their matchups, averaging 21.8 points and 12.6 rebounds against Walker’s teams.
+The 2006 NBA champion wasn’t exaggerating about Duncan, who won 16 of his 19 career matchups against Walker.
+While the two never met in the postseason, Timmy dominated, averaging 21.8 points and 12.6 rebounds against Walker’s teams.

-As arguably the greatest power forward of all time, Duncan certainly isn’t an uncommon name when it comes to big men who humbled their opponents.
-In fact, the soft-spoken Spur once even schooled an up-and-coming superstar in the twilight of his career.
+As arguably the greatest power forward of all time, Duncan has been one of those big men who regularly humbled their opponents.
+Even in the twilight of his career, the soft-spoken San Antonio Spurs legend once schooled an up-and-coming superstar.

-Nikola Jokic is a three-time MVP with the Denver Nuggets now, but even the Joker couldn’t escape from Duncan’s down-to-earth dominance.
-Now in his ninth year in the NBA, Jokic has established himself as a legend in his own right, but he still remembers how an aging Duncan humbled him as a 20-year-old rookie.
-At the 2023 NBA Finals Media Day, Jokic said,
+Nikola Jokic, a three-time MVP with the Denver Nuggets now, couldn’t escape Duncan’s down-to-earth dominance.
+Now in his ninth year in the NBA, Jokic has established himself as a legend in his own right.
+But he remembers vividly how an aging Duncan humbled him as a 20-year-old rookie.

-“I remember when [Duncan] played against me, he was a little bit older, but he still gave me the easiest 20 points ever in life probably.”
+“I remember when [Duncan] played against me, he was a little bit older, but he still gave me the easiest 20 points ever in life probably,” Jokic said at the 2023 NBA Finals Media Day.

-As his own “Welcome to the NBA” moment, Duncan’s dominance will likely stick with Jokic long after he retires.
+Duncan’s dominance will likely stick with Jokic long after he retires — his own ‘Welcome to the NBA’ moment.

-An All-Star in his second-to-last campaign in the NBA, Tim Duncan was an imposing force until the very end.
+An All-Star in his second-to-last campaign in the NBA, Duncan was an imposing force until the very end of his career.
 The five-time champion remains one of the league’s most highly regarded former superstars and the catalyst of the greatest sports dynasty of the 21st century.
-While never outspoken throughout his memorable career, Duncan did all the talking he needed to with his play on the court.
+While never outspoken, Duncan did all the talking he needed to with his play on the court.

 About the author